niarve/node-tesseract-cli/README.md

 I left some pictures in the assets folder for testing purposes, but I encourage you to use your own!

 ---
+#### Limitations
+Tesseract is great for simple OCR with easy-to-read text, but there's some limitations.
+This CLI cannot recognize:
+* Cursive
+* Sidways/Diagonal text

+You can test these limitations with files included in the assets folder.